 • The Munich version (thought to be in a private collection in Germany)

-3. And even a mask in papier mâché!
+3. And even a mask made of papier mâché!

 No one mask is universally supported, but according to most scholarship, the majority of which is in French (the controversy surrounding the masks is sharpest in France), two masks vie for primacy.
-The mask in the Musée de l'Armée (Paris), known as the Antommarchi-Burghersh mask, and the mask held by the Musée de Malmaison, known as the Bertrand mask, are cited as the closest examples to the first cast taken from Napoléon's face.
+The Azhémar-Antommarchi mask and the mask known as the Bertrand mask, (both held by the Musée de Malmaison) are cited as the closest examples to the first cast taken from Napoleon’s face.

-The Bertrand mask also has its supporters¸ in opposition to those of the Antommarchi mask, who consider the Bertrand example as the original mask made from the first “positive” impression (later destroyed) or even the first “positive” impression itself.
-The mask that belonged to Joseph, King of Spain seems to have been a copy created especially for Napoléon's elder brother.
-According to this theory, the Antommarchi mask is only a copy.
+The Bertrand mask also has its supporters¸ in opposition to those of the Azhémar-Antommarchi mask, who consider the Bertrand example as the original mask made from the first “positive” impression (later destroyed) or even the first “positive” impression itself.

 The Lebendmaske in the Rollettmuseum in Baden, Austria, is supposed to be a copy sent to Marie-Louise, who is thought to have given it to her private doctor.